Feeling STRESSED or DESTRESSED? Here’s a fun Mental Health Tool.

 Our Laughtercising audio file contains 60 minutes of contagious laughter to help you get your “laugh on.”
-Since laughter is also a great stress reliever, e made the CD 60 minutes long so it can be played in the background like Zen music to know that stress right off your shoulders.
-This audio file is 60 minutes so it can be used as a stress reliever by playing it in the background while at work, studying for exams or struggling with an angst-ridden problem can help lighten your mood and put a smile on your face.
+Since laughter is also a great stress reliever, e made the CD 60 minutes long so it can be played in the background, like Zen music, to lighten your spirit during times of stress, or if you just want to meditate.
+Playing the CD quietly in the background while at work, studying for exams or struggling with an angst-ridden problem can help lighten your mood and put a smile on your face.
 It’s also great to get a party started as it helps lighten the mood and puts a smile on your face.
 Plus, 100% of the proceeds from your purchase help us in our mission to empower youth to be part of the solution to bullying, substance abuse and suicide.

 LAUGH IT OFF Volume 1 MP3